-- 1 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm (30") above the floor, with at least 5cm (2") space all round it. - 2 Keep it away from cupboards, curtains, anything combustible, and anything which might be damaged by heat or steam. - 3 With the basket in the fryer, and the basket handle unfolded, position the fryer so the basket handle doesn't extend up to or over the edge of the work surface, where it might be caught accidentally when passing. - 4 Line a colander with kitchen paper, to drain the food after frying. - 5 Fetch your oven gloves and use them!
-They protect your hands from heat.
-They protect them from drips and splashes too.
+- 1 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm (30") above the floor, with at least 5cm (2") space all round it. - 2 Keep it away from cupboards, curtains, anything combustible, and anything that might be damaged by heat or steam. - 3 With the basket in the fryer, and the basket handle unfolded, position the fryer so the basket handle doesn't extend up to or over the edge of the work surface, where it might be caught accidentally when passing. - 4 Lift the basket out of the oil, let it drain for a few seconds, then set it down on a couple of layers of paper towel. - 5 Line a colander with paper towel, to drain the food after frying. - 6 Fetch your oven gloves and use them!
+They don't just protect your hands from heat, they protect them from drips and splashes too.